EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Introduction

-\textbf{Our Approach.} In this paper, we present \app{}, the first eavesdropping attack that recovers palmprint and palmvein images from palm recognition systems via EM side channels.
-By exploiting unintentional EM emissions captured from eight experimental devices and two commercial palm recognition systems, \app{} reconstructs preliminary biometric images through a multi-step pipeline.
+\textbf{Our Approach.} In this paper, we present \app{}\footnote{EMPalm Project is available at \url{https://github.com/submission695-ai/Submission}}, the first EM side-channel eavesdropping attack that recovers both high-quality palmprint and palmvein from palm-recognition systems.
+Using unintentional EM emissions collected from palm recognition systems, \app{} recovers preliminary biometric data through a multi-stage reconstruction pipeline.
 To address the challenge of \chTransmission{}, we reverse-engineer transmission protocols and implement frame boundary detection, modality classification, and signal disentanglement for synchronized palmprint–palmvein reconstruction.
 To cope with the \chLocalization{}, we design a rapid localization framework that integrates spectrum analysis, temporal profiling, and device characterization to identify informative frequency bands.
 To resolve \chBit{}, we introduce a multi-band image combination strategy that leverages higher-order harmonics to restore collapsed intensity variations and preserve fine details.
 Finally, to mitigate \chTexture{}, we formulate the task as image restoration and employ a structure-guided diffusion model to recover high-fidelity palmprint creases and palmvein patterns.

+Evaluated on seven prototype and three commercial palm recognition devices with \textbf{\textit{real human hands}}, \app{} achieves high-fidelity reconstruction with an average Structural Similarity Index Measure (SSIM) of 0.68, Peak Signal-to-Noise Ratio (PSNR) of 24.1 dB, and Fréchet Inception Distance (FID) of 8.7.
+Compared with state-of-the-art (SOTA) frameworks~\cite{emiris,long2024eye}, \app{} consistently delivers higher reconstruction quality and visual realism, achieving a 33\% improvement in SSIM and enhanced spoofing effectiveness against palm recognition models under identical evaluation conditions.
+When evaluated against four state-of-the-art practical palm-recognition models, the reconstructed images reach an average spoofing success rate of 65.3\%, confirming the practical effectiveness of the recovered biometrics.

+\textbf{Ethical consideration. }This study was approved by the Institutional Review Board (IRB) of the participating institution, ensuring compliance with ethical and privacy standards in volunteer recruitment and data collection.
+We anonymized all personal information and withheld specific device models to maintain confidentiality and give vendors time to address the identified vulnerabilities.

-\textbf{Contributions.}In summary, our contributions are as follows:
+\textbf{Contributions.} In summary, our contributions are as follows:

-\begin{itemize} \item \textit{EM Side-channel Attack Surface Exploitation.} We reveal EM leakage in palm biometric recognition, enabling effective spoofing of recognition models and exposing the feasibility of physical attacks.
+\begin{itemize} \item \textit{EM Side-channel Attack Surface Exploitation.} We first reveal EM leakage in palm biometric recognition, enabling effective spoofing of recognition models and exposing the feasibility of physical attacks.